What to do if…

 -

-Photograph/screenshot: remote administration setting, firmware version, admin users, port forwarding/firewall rules, DNS settings, device list, and any logs/system events. -
+Capture the remote administration setting, firmware version, admin users, port forwarding rules, firewall rules, DNS settings, connected-device list, and recent logs if they are easy to see. -

-Prefer a wired Ethernet connection.
-If using Wi-Fi, make sure you’re on your own network. -
+Use a wired Ethernet connection if you can.
+If you use Wi-Fi, make sure it is your own network and not a public or guest network. -

 -

-After the router is secured, change Wi-Fi password and reconnect carefully.
+After the router is stable, change Wi-Fi access.

-Set a new WPA2/WPA3 Wi-Fi password and consider changing the network name.
-Reconnect devices one at a time so you notice if something odd appears. -
+Set a new WPA3 or WPA2 Wi-Fi password.
+Reconnect devices one at a time so you can notice anything you do not recognize. -

-Secure “downstream” accounts if there are signs of broader compromise.
+Protect important accounts if there are signs of wider compromise.

-If you see suspicious logins, password reset emails you didn’t request, or unknown devices: change your email password first, enable 2-factor authentication, and sign out of other sessions. -
+If you saw suspicious account logins, password-reset emails you did not request, or unknown devices using the network, change your email password first, turn on 2-factor authentication, and sign out of other sessions. -

 What can wait

-- You don’t need to replace every device immediately (stabilize the router first).
+- You do not need to replace every phone, laptop, or smart device before stabilising the router.

 Important reassurance

-This is a scary discovery, but the fastest risk reduction is straightforward: take the router offline, disable remote management, reset admin access, and update or reset the device.
-Those steps help whether the change was malicious or accidental.
+This is unsettling, but the first risk reduction is practical: disconnect, turn off remote administration, reset admin access, check DNS and port rules, and update or reset the router.
+Those steps help whether the change was malicious, accidental, or caused by unsupported equipment.

 Scope note